Cocktail (1988 film): Script

 The film was based on Heywood Gould's semi-autobiographical novel published in 1984.
 Gould had worked as a bartender in New York from 1969 to 1981 to support his writing career.
 Gould said he "met a lot of interesting people behind the bar and very rarely was it someone who started out wanting to be a bartender.
 They all had ambitions, some smoldering and some completely forgotten or suppressed."

 Gould says the lead character "is a composite of a lot of people I met, including myself in those days.
 I was in my late 30s, and I was drinking pretty good, and I was starting to feel like I was missing the boat.
 The character in the book is an older guy who has been around and starting to feel that he's pretty washed-up."

 Universal bought the film rights and Gould wrote the script, changing it from his novel.
 He says the studio put the project in turnaround "because I wasn't making the character likable enough."
 Disney picked up the project "and I went through the same process with them.
 I would fight them at every turn, and there was a huge battle over making the lead younger, which I eventually did."

 Gould later admitted that the people who wanted him to make changes "were correct.
 They wanted movie characters.
 Characters who were upbeat and who were going to have a happy ending and a possible future in their lives.
 That's what you want for a big commercial Hollywood movie.
 So I tried to walk that thin line between giving them what they wanted and not completely betraying the whole arena of saloons in general."

 Tom Cruise expressed interest in playing the role, which helped get it financed.
+Rob Lowe auditioned for the role of Brian Flanagan.

 "There were a lot of bartenders around like Tom Cruise, younger guys who came on and were doing this for a while—and then 10 years later, still doing it," said Gould.
 "It wasn't as if I was betraying the character.
 It was a matter of making the character more idealistic, more hopeful—he's got his life ahead of him.
 He turns on the charm, without the cynical bitter edge of the older guys."

 Bryan Brown later said the original script "was one of the very best screenplays I had ever read.
 Very dark... about the cult of celebrity and everything about it....
 Tom Cruise is a very sweet man, he was then and still is.
 But when Tom came in, the movie had to change.
 The studio made the changes to protect the star and it became a much slighter movie because of it."